chouhy/AutoMisa/README.md

 not done yet
 # AutoMisa

-A Misamino bot plays survival mode, which is just something to look at when commuting.
+Allow [TBP](https://github.com/tetris-bot-protocol/tbp-spec) supported bot plays survival mode, which is just something to look at when commuting.

 ## Compile